adsbreliability/ADSB_Realiability/README.md

 ### number_of_planes_when_receiving_packet

-This module calculate the number of distinct aircraft that exists in the transmission range of a sensor in certain time interval.
+This module calculates the number of distinct aircraft that exists in the transmission range of a sensor in certain time interval.
 You need to provide the position messages received and the general file that contains all messages type.